jcosborn/qex/src/experimental/graph/DESIGN.md

 $$

 Real/complex embedding adjoints are `re` ↔ `complex` and `im` ↔ `imaginary`.
-Division requires a nonzero denominator; `ln` and differentiated `sqrt` require positive inputs. `arg` excludes zero and the principal branch cut.
+Scalar-function domains follow the kernel reference; differentiated `sqrt` additionally requires positive inputs.

 For halo offset $s$, define $G_s b(x)=b(x-s)$ and $S_s=G_s^*$.
 With no adjoint flags, the stencil product and pullbacks are